hooperben/eigen-hackathon/README.md

 ### How Zarathustra Works

 1. User Interaction: Users initiate transfers through the frontend, specifying the amount, currency, and destination chain.
-The frontend interacts with the `VaultAVS.sol` contract to process this request.
+The frontend interacts with the `Vault.sol` contract to process this request.

-2. Bridge Request: The `VaultAVS.sol` contract receives the bridge request via the `bridge` function.
+2. Bridge Request: The `Vault.sol` contract receives the bridge request via the `bridge` function.
 It transfers tokens from the user to itself and emits a `BridgeRequest` event, storing the request data for future reference.

-3. AVS Validation: The `VaultAVS.sol` contract, which incorporates AVS management functionality, oversees the validation process.
-Registered operators monitor for `BridgeRequest` events and attest to valid requests using the `publishAttestation` function As attestations are emitted as public events, they can be challenged by anyone via the `challengeAttestation` function.
+3. AVS Validation: The`BridgeServiceManager.sol` contract, which inherits from `Vault.sol` and incorporates AVS management functionality, oversees the validation process.
+Registered operators monitor for `BridgeRequest` events and attest to valid requests using the `publishAttestation` function.
+Attestations are emitted as public events.

+4. The `BridgeServiceManager.sol` contract allows anyone to challenge potentially fraudulent attestations via the `challengeAttestation` function.
+This serves as a security measure to prevent malicious behavior.

-4. Fund Release: Once sufficient stake has attested that the bridge request is valid, anyone can aggregate the attestations and release the funds on the destination chain by calling the `releaseFunds` function.
+5. Fund Release: Once sufficient stake has attested that the bridge request is valid, anyone can aggregate the attestations and release the funds on the destination chain by calling the `releaseFunds` function in the `BridgeServiceManager.sol` contract.
 This function verifies signatures and attestations before transferring tokens to the destination address.

-5. The Vault on the destination chain validates the bridge parameters and attestations, ensuring enough economic value has been staked to cover the released funds, before completing the process by transferring the user.